brook-confessions

 Robert spent a fair amount of time trying to explain this concept to his fellow panel members.
 None of them seemed to understand or appreciate his recent Way Out West experience.
 He told them how exhilarated he felt after having just played a ‘I can’t believe it’s a record” record, but they apparently were not interested as no one followed up.

-Based on what I’ve seen on youtube lately, I’ve come to the conclusion that there are thrill seekers and there are record collectors, and that these two groups do not seem to have much in common.
+Based on what I’ve seen on youtube lately, I’ve come to the conclusion that there are thrill seekers and there are record collectors, and that these two groups do not seem to overlap much.

 He and I correspond regularly.
 Recently I mentioned an idea I had for a blog post that I thought would clarify which camp an audiophile might fall into: